 - 1. Ensure compliance with all biosafety legislation, policies and procedures as they are outlined in this BSM. - 2.
-Report all incidents or concerns to the BSO. - 3.
+Report incidents or concerns to the BSO. - 3.
 Respond to inspection reports and ensure that any corrective actions required are implemented. - 4.
 Ensure workers complete prescribed biosafety training prior to commencing work with biohazards. - 5.
 Report any unresolved issue(s) to their Department Chair and the BSO. - 6.
 Receive suggestions on changes and improvements to biosafety procedures and practices. - 7.
-Ensure the availability of an appropriate biohazard spill kit and personal protective equipment (PPE) for personnel at all times. - 8.
+Ensure the availability of an appropriate biohazard spill kit and personal protective equipment (PPE) at all times. - 8.
 Ensure that all hazards are adequately mitigated to ensure the safety of workers.

-Laboratory workers (includes students)
+Laboratory workers and students

-All individuals that conduct their work within MUN-authorized biohazard laboratories (staff or students) are classified as "authorized workers".
-Prior to authorization, workers must complete approved biosafety training and register as a biohazard worker with the BSO.
+All individuals that conduct their work within MUN-authorized biohazard laboratories (staff or students) are classified as authorized workers.
+Prior to authorization, workers must complete approved biosafety training and register as a biohazard worker with the Biosafety Officer.
 Authorized workers shall:

-- 1. Ensure that all applicable and prescribed safety training is completed prior to commencement of work, and that continual training is completed as necessary. - 2.
+- 1. Ensure that all applicable and prescribed safety training is completed prior to commencement of work. - 2.
 Comply with all safety-related directives given by their immediate supervisor and/or the BSO. - 3.
-Register as an authorized worker by completing the Biohazard Worker Registration form and file it with the BSO.
-A copy, signed by the BSO, must be maintained with laboratory training records. - 4.
-Follow all safety procedures and guidelines when working with biohazardous materials. - 5.
-Read MUN's BSM and Biosafety Standard Operating Procedures (BSOP) and follow the instructions contained within. - 6.
+Complete a Biosafety Medical Evaluation Questionnaire (Appendix 7) and file it with MUN's Occupational Health Nurse. - 4.
+Register as an authorized worker by completing the Biohazard Worker Registration form (Appendix 6) and file it with the BSO. - 5.
+Follow all safety procedures and guidelines when working with biohazardous materials. - 6.
+Read MUN's BSM and BSOP's and following the instructions contained within. - 7.
 Notify their immediate supervisor of all incidents or concerns related to working with biohazardous materials.